SaraUmut/ROS_Basics/2_First_ROS_Program.md

 * create a ROS node
 ---------------------

-**create workspace**: create a catkin workspace. catkin is the official build system for ROS, it is needed to build ROS applications.
+**I- Create a workspace**: create a catkin workspace. catkin is the official build system for ROS, it is needed to build ROS applications.

 1. go to Home directory by typing in terminal: `cd`
 2. create a folder: `mkdir catkin_ws`